-- 19. The starting point for this paper is the acceptance of certain working assumptions which may then subsequently be accepted or tested as the process continues: - ✤ MNEs and Tax administrations operate in good faith. - Services concerned are low risk, low value transfer pricing transactions. - ✤ A service provided meets the OECD arm's length standard. - An MNE will have its own governance system and audit procedures in place and any services provided will be subject to that governance process. - All costs are allocable but domestic law will not necessarily allow a full deduction of those costs. - Good quality information will be supplied on demand.
+- ❖ MNEs and tax administrations operate in good faith.ITALY: deletion of the sentence - ❖ Services concerned are low risk, low value adding business transactions. - ❖ A service provided meets the OECD arm's length standard in particular the services concerned are rendered and the recipient is provided with economic or commercial value. - ❖ An MNE will have its own governance system and audit procedures in place and any services provided will be subject to that governance process. - Good quality information will be supplied on demand.